AntIT-1/Network-files-and-permissions/README.md

 <h1>Network File Shares and Permissions</h1>
 In this tutorial I will demonstrate how to  share out resources over the network.
+When can create folders and allow certain users to have access to them.

-First were going to create folders in the domanin controller's C drive.
+First were going to create folders in the domain controller's C drive.
 Create the following folders: “read-access”, “write-access”, “no-access”, “accounting”

 ![image](https://github.com/AntIT-1/network-files-and-permissions/assets/141161539/8ab1900f-89aa-40ac-a84b-30fe15fa36da)